Iron deficiency

 Indication for Ferric maltol

-Ferric maltol is indicated in adults for the treatment of iron deficiency.
+Ferric maltol is indicated for the treatment of iron deficiency in adults and adolescents aged 12 years and older.

 For this indication, competent medicine agencies globally authorize below treatments: